 A new study, out from the University of London, identified a threefold higher death rate from heart conditions in athletes than previously estimated.
 The study found screenings are not “one-and-done” and should be completed on a regular basis.
 New guidelines indicate after the initial screening your child should receive follow up screenings at age 16, 18, 20, and 25 to rule out conditions that might manifest as they grow into adulthood.

 What is the cost of the screening?

-Cost for the screening is $129.00.
-Discounts are available for families that qualify.
+Regular cost for the ATS HeartCheck is $149.00.
+Check your specific school's/organization's event to see if discounted pricing is being offered.
+Additional discounts are available for families that qualify (apply here).
+The same tests done in a hospital or doctors office would typically cost in excess of $1,500!
 If you have an HSA or FSA through your employer, you may be able to use those funds to pay for the screening.
 You will need a special receipt from ATS to turn in to your employer so be sure to ask.

 Does insurance cover the cost of the testing?

 In order for insurance to pay for any medical service, there must be an underlying condition or symptom justifying the required testing.
 Most kids do not have symptoms that would allow billing your insurance.
 If they do have symptoms you and your pediatrician should weigh the cost versus the benefit to determine if using your insurance is the best decision.
 These same tests, when done in a hospital or cardiology office, cost near $1,500 with potentially a large share of the cost applied to your deductible or out-of-pocket.

 Who reviews the test results?

 The ATS medical review team is comprised of pediatric cardiologists that review each test and produces formal written reports?
 These cardiologists specialize in congenital and genetic heart conditions and are board certified with a special interest in cardiac sports medicine.

 How do I receive the results of the testing?